datastaxdevs/workshop-realtime-data-pipelines/README.md

 Also, each reviewer has a "trolliness", a Boolean: if true, then a review text is built in strong disagreement with the numeric score in the review.

-On the **analyser side**, the reconstructed rolling average roughly follows the "true" quality for a venue, and is used to detect "outliers": each review that differs too much from the current rolling average is deemed an outlier.
+On the **analyzer side**, the reconstructed rolling average roughly follows the "true" quality for a venue, and is used to detect "outliers": each review that differs too much from the current rolling average is deemed an outlier.
 Here the rolling average corresponding to the above restaurant is plotted: